 To arrive at the entrance to the Hall of Creativity, keep asking the question with no expectation of an answer.
 Gently hold the question close to the surface of your mind as you go about your business.

 This action is the key to the door of the Creative Response.

-As the question stands waiting at the door, it is patient, it is undemanding, yet it remains present.
-This steadiness of intention is rewarded and the door is opened, allowing access to the abundant creative energies within.
+As the question stands waiting at the door, it is patient, it is undemanding, yet it remains present and constant.
+In time this steadiness of intention is rewarded and the door is opened, allowing access to the abundant creative energies within.